 Dare to Struggle Film Festival

-The Dare to Struggle Film Festival will celebrate the stories and struggles of individuals, groups and communities trying to improve the world and create a fairer and more just society.
+The Dare to Struggle Film Festival celebrates the stories and struggles of individuals, groups and communities trying to improve the world and create a fairer and more just society.

 What people say about the festival.

 We must dare to struggle!
 On the streets, in our workplaces and through the stories we tell and share, we need films…

 Australia’s Industrial laws criminalise union activity.
 Today if workers take strike action and the union defends its members by setting up a…

 Sign up for periodic updates on entering, accessing guidance on filmmaking and attending the Festival.